Find Schools

 Job Outlook for Gaming Dealers

-There were about 96,900 jobs for Gaming Dealer in 2016 (in the United States).
+In 2016, there was an estimated number of 96,900 jobs in the United States for Gaming Dealer.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Gaming Dealer by 2026.
-The BLS estimates 14,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.

 undefined